-WATERLOO, Iowa – When The VGM Group says it helped HME providers get ready for the future at its Heartland Conference last week, it meant not only professionally but also personally.
+When The VGM Group says it’s helping HME providers get ready for the future at its Heartland Conference this week, it means not only professionally but also personally.

 VGM kicked off its 11th conference on Tuesday with a rousing presentation by Bryan Dodge, a professional speaker, radio personality and author.
 Dodge urged providers to live their lives using a golf scorecard, leaving little room for excuses.

 “The more excuses you let in, the more room there is for failure,” he said.

 Whatever challenges the HME industry faces, Dodge advised providers to “Please stand up, be responsible and lead like you’ve never led before.”

 Playing off that, Jim Phillips, VGM’s COO, concluded the presentation by calling on providers to get involved in fighting the biggest of those challenges: the competitive bidding program.

 “We don’t believe the fight is over for this industry,” he said.
 “But nothing is going to change without you and without your energy.”